KazukiMaruo/2025_MINT/experiment/README.md

 ### 2. Generate the visual stimuli based on your experiment setting

 If you just want to take a look at the experiment, you can skip this process.
-All of the stimuli are alaready on the folder
+All of the stimuli are already on the folder
 ```bash
 cd MINT/experiment/stimuli/visual
 ```